-The above chart shows how Pembina, the largest of the midstream pipes, fell dramatically despite its previously mentioned steady cash flows and modestly less debt than most comparable companies.
-Pembina has a management team that leans conservative and prefers cash flow stability over risky investment, and the company has modest debt and payout ratios.
+The previous chart shows how Pembina, the largest of the midstream pipes, fell dramatically despite its previously mentioned steady cash flows and modestly less debt than most comparable companies.
+Pembina has a management team that leans conservative and prefers cash flow stability over risky investment, and the company has reasonable debt and payout ratios.
 It also exhibits classic value ratios for entry.
 Sionna's estimate of Pembina's intrinsic value is \$60.
-The stock peaked earlier this year at just under \$54 and closed yesterday (October 20, 2020) at \$29, so has an expected return of over 100%.
+The stock peaked earlier this year at just under \$54 and closed recently (November 4, 2020) at around \$28, so has an expected return of 100%.